Nikki Palikat

-Nicolette Louisa "Nikki" Palikat (born 1 November 1985) is a Malaysian American singer from Tambunan, Sabah, and a finalist in the first season of Malaysian Idol.
-She is known for her vocal belting and her ability to sing in the whistle register.
+Nicolette Louisa Palikat (born 1 November 1985) is a Malaysian American singer from Tambunan, Sabah.
+She reached top 12 in the first season of Malaysian Idol.
+Nikki is known for her vocal belting and her ability to sing in the whistle register.

 Career

 While a university student, she successfully auditioned for Malaysian Idol in Kuching, Sarawak, impressing the judges with her rendition of Mariah Carey's Emotions.
 She eventually progressed through to the 'Final 12' of the competition.
 After six weeks, Nikki was voted out on 12 September 2004 to some controversy, as she had been seen as a favourite to win by Malaysian Idol judge, Paul Moss.

 The following lists Nikki's Malaysian Idol performances: